dingelsz/qtest/README.md

-# QTest
+# quiq
-QTest is a simpole and lightweight unit testing framework for for exploratory and prototyping coding.
-QTest allows unit tests to be written right before functions are declared in order to make a much more natural test/develop workflow in the spirit of TDD.
+quiq is a simple and lightweight unit testing framework for for exploratory and prototyping coding. quiq allows unit tests to be written right before functions are declared in order to make a much more natural test/develop workflow in the spirit of TDD.